robspuerta/Project-I---Understanding-Banking-Customer-Behavior/README.md

 Let me know in the comments what sector are you in and if your organization is constantly getting feedback from your Clients and improving its experience by making data-driven decisions.

 This was an educational exercise, part of the [Google - Data Analytics Certification](https://www.linkedin.com/in/robin-puerta/) focused on How to collect, clean, process, and present data.
 You can check the full data structure and more on [GitHub/robspuerta](https://github.com/robspuerta/).

+#####This was an educational exercise, part of the [Google - Data Analytics Certification](https://www.linkedin.com/in/robin-puerta/) focused on How to collect, clean, process, and present data.
+You can check the full data structure and more on [GitHub/robspuerta](https://github.com/robspuerta/).  #####

+Boxed
+<table><tr><td>This was an educational exercise, part of the [Google - Data Analytics Certification](https://www.linkedin.com/in/robin-puerta/) focused on How to collect, clean, process, and present data.
+You can check the full data structure and more on [GitHub/robspuerta](https://github.com/robspuerta/).</td></tr></table>

+<sub>This was an educational exercise, part of the [Google - Data Analytics Certification](https://www.linkedin.com/in/robin-puerta/) focused on How to collect, clean, process, and present data.
+You can check the full data structure and more on [GitHub/robspuerta](https://github.com/robspuerta/). </sub>